Kendrick, Mississippi

 Kendrick is an unincorporated community in the U.S. state of Mississippi, in Alcorn County.
 Kendrick is located about 7 mi east of the seat of Alcorn County, Corinth, 6 mi south of the Tennessee border, and 18 mi west of the Alabama border.
 A post office operated under the name Kendrick from 1889 to 1943.
+Kendrick was named for the Allen Kendrick and Carroll Kendrick family.